anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 #### Summary Analysis by Article
 The following table shows summary statistics of the excerpt lengths for each file, including the percentiles below a certain number of sentences.
-For example, this shows that for all three articles, 50% of the articles are less than three sentences in length.
+For example, this shows that for all three articles, 50% of the articles are less than three sentences in length, and 75% of articles are less than 5 sentences in length.
 The mean is also shown, but this mean would be not a good representative statistic because the distribution is very skewed.
 The min and max number of sentence in each excerpt is also shown for each file.

 <div>
 <style>